-The island is preserved in its pristine form with just a limited number of tourists allowed on it.
-You will be privy to a private beach-like atmosphere.
-So splash, swim or just sit quietly on the sand as the gentle waves tickle your toes, soaking in the ubiquitous beauty and serenity.
+The island is preserved in its pristine form with just a limited number of tourists allowed on it at one time.
+This means you will be able to experience a quieter beach atmosphere, as you unwind and experience its beauty.

-How to Reach Jolly Buoy Island?
+How To Reach Jolly Buoy Island?

 Wandoor is a 25kms (45 minutes) drive from central Port Blair.

 Rented Taxis, 2-wheelers or auto-rickshaws are the most convenient options for travel.
 Buses ply to and fro but timings may be unpredictable.

 From Wandoor, you must take a shared boat (35 minutes) to reach Jolly Buoy Island.
 The boat waits for you at Jolly Buoy and brings you back.

 It is suggested that you book a cab to and from Port Blair as it’s difficult to find rentals when there.
 Bookings can be made via your hotel travel desk, at the airport, or via Go2andaman.com.

 - Visitors are not allowed to carry any plastic items on to Jolly Buoy.

 - There are no shacks or food stalls available on Jolly Buoy, so make sure you carry your snacks and water.

 - You can only reach Jolly Buoy by taking a boat from Wandoor.